apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/README.md

 # Install
 $ pip install apache-dolphinscheduler

-# Check installation, it is success if you see version output, here we use 0.1.0 as example
+# Verify installation is successful, it will show the version of apache-dolphinscheduler, here we use 0.1.0 as example
-$ python -c "import pydolphinscheduler; print(pydolphinscheduler.__version__)"
+$ pydolphinscheduler version
 0.1.0
 ```